lucasDNS9/Ribes_lab/ATACseq/README.md

 Apply the function the the DORs from the differents comparisons and save the results as new tables.

 ## timecomp.py
+This code is used to represente the chromatin opening modification during development, comparing the ATACseq signal (rpkm) between different timepoints.
 #### Section 1: Import
 - Import required packages
 - Define working directory